broccolijs/broccolijs.github.io/src/content/plugins.md

 plugin.
 This directory is emptied by Broccoli before each build, unless the `persistentOutput` option is true.

 `this.cachePath`: The path on disk to an auxiliary cache directory.
-Use this to store files that you want preserved between builds.
-This directory will only be deleted when Broccoli exits.
+Use this to store files that you want preserved between rebuilds.
+This directory will only be deleted when the Broccoli process exits.

 All paths stay the same between builds.